-After implementing automated speed safety cameras in school zones, the Police Department plans to propose expanding the program to include park zones.
-Speed surveys have been conducted at the following locations:
+After implementing a pilot speed speed safety camera program in school zones, the Police Department will report out to Council and City leadership the results of the program.
+Depending on the success of the program in terms of reducing speeds, the report will also include plans to propose expanding the program to additional schools and park zones.
+Speed surveys were conducted at the following park locations in early 2025:

-- Grass Lawn Park 7031 148th Avenue NE

-- Idylwood Park 3650 West Lake Sammamish Parkway NE

-- Anderson Park 7802 168th Avenue NE

-- Marymoor Park 6046 West Lake Sammamish Parkway NE
+- Grass Lawn Park 7031 148th Avenue NE - Idylwood Park 3650 West Lake Sammamish Parkway NE - Anderson Park 7802 168th Avenue NE - Marymoor Park 6046 West Lake Sammamish Parkway NE

-- Sixty Acres Park 15200 NE 116th Street

-Esterra Park -2718 156th Avenue NE
+- Sixty Acres Park 15200 NE 116th Street - Esterra Park -2718 156th Avenue NE